lex111/php-censor/README.md

 * Run through any combination of the other [supported plugins](docs/en/README.md#plugins), including Campfire, CleanBuild, CopyBuild, Deployer, Env, Git, Grunt, Gulp, PackageBuild, Phar, Phing, Shell and Wipe;

-* Send notifications on Email, XMPP, Slack, IRC, Flowdock, HipChat and [Telegram](https://github.com/LEXASOFT/PHP-Censor-Telegram-Plugin);
+* Send notifications on Ewmail, XMPP, Slack, IRC, Flowdock, HipChat and [Telegram](https://github.com/LEXASOFT/PHP-Censor-Telegram-Plugin);

 * Use your LDAP-server for authentication;